Want to work in Aptoma?

 Front-end development — JavaScript, HTML and CSS.

-UX a basic level of interest and abilities is needed to thrive around us.
+UX — a basic level of interest and abilities is needed to thrive around us, even as a backend

-Basically you should be a back-end developer capable of front-end work as well, or a front-end developer capable of back-end as well.
+Basically, you should be an experienced back-end developer capable of front-end work as well.

 What we expect from you